 A 90 minute lunchbreak is provided for delegates to visit the exhibition.

 REGISTRATION CODE: DES

-This is a comprehensive two day course covering many of the trade-offs and design issues that make PCB design ever more difficult.
+This is a comprehensive two day course covering many of the trade-offs and design that make PCB design ever more difficult.
 As technology evolves in components, board fabrication and board assembly, competent PCB designers and engineers need to stay in tune with the industry in order to be successful in bringing products to the market on time, on budget and with a minimum of development cost.

 Included in the course:

 - CAD – what should it do for you?

 - A software tool to help in minimising design errors